Call for Abstract

 Bio Pharmaceutics conferences plays an important role in drug discovery like drug disposition, Innovations in clinical development, Pharmaceutical technology, Pharmaceutics, Pharmaceutical Research and drug delivery, Drug design, Targeted drug, gene delivery, Sustained drug delivery system, Routes of administration, Fundamental drug development.

-- Track 1-1Preclinical research
+- Track 1-4Telemedicine

 Pharmaceutical Chemistry is the study of drug design to optimize pharmacokinetics and pharmacodynamics, and synthesis of new drug molecules (Medicinal Chemistry 2020).
 Pharmaceutical Chemistry is a branch of chemistry that deals with the chemical, biochemical and pharmacological aspects of drugs.
-It includes synthesis/isolation, identification, structural elucidation, structural modification, structural activity relationship (SAR) studies, study of the chemical characteristics, biochemical changes after drug administration and their pharmacological effects as well as analysis of drugs.
-In more simple words it is more broader than medicinal chemistry in its application also in the fields of analysis, identification, as well as, structural elucidation of drugs.
+It includes synthesis/isolation, identification, structural elucidation, structural modification, structural activity relationship (SAR) studies, and study of the chemical characteristics, biochemical changes after drug administration and their pharmacological effects as well as analysis of drugs.
+In more simple words it is broader than medicinal chemistry in its application also in the fields of analysis, identification, as well as, structural elucidation of drugs.

 Drug Design Conferences, often referred to as rational drug design or simply rational design, is the inventive process of finding new medications based on the knowledge of a biological target.
 The drug is most commonly an organic small molecule that activates or inhibits the function of a biomolecule such as a protein, which in turn results in a therapeutic benefit to the patient.
-In the most basic sense, drug design involves the design of molecules that are complementary in shape and charge to the biomolecular target with which they interact and therefore will bind to it.
-Drug design frequently but not necessarily relies on computer modeling techniques.
-This type of modeling is sometimes referred to as computer-aided drug design.
-Finally, drug design that relies on the knowledge of the three-dimensional structure of the biomolecular target is known as structure-based drug design.
+In the most basic sense, drug design involves the design of molecules that are complementary in shape and charge to the bimolecular target with which they interact and therefore will bind to it.
+Drug design frequently but not necessarily relies on computer modelling techniques.
+This type of modelling is sometimes referred to as computer-aided drug design.
+Finally, drug design that relies on the knowledge of the three-dimensional structure of the bimolecular target is known as structure-based drug design.
 In addition to small molecules, biopharmaceuticals and especially therapeutic antibodies are an increasingly important class of drugs and computational methods for improving the affinity, selectivity, and stability of this protein-based therapeutics have also been developed.

-- Track 3-2Factors influencing drug targeting
+- Track 3-1Biomarkers in drug discovery

-- Track 3-3Advances in drug targeting components
+- Track 3-2Genetics in drug development

 Pharmacokinetics is currently defined as the study of the time course of drug absorption, distribution, metabolism, and excretion.
 Clinical pharmacokinetics is the application of pharmacokinetic principles to the safe and effective therapeutic management of drugs in an individual patient.
 Primary goals of clinical pharmacokinetics include enhancing efficacy and decreasing toxicity of a patient’s drug therapy.
 The development of strong correlations between drug concentrations and their pharmacologic responses has enabled clinicians to apply pharmacokinetic principles to actual patient situations.